Senths02/portfolio/src/content/watch-party-data.md

 ### Information gathering
 I looked at requirements for the navigation from a content and technical perspective, and analysed the architecture of similar utility services.

->BBC Together and the Data Pod had similar requirements. _Eg.
-Both needed a set-up experience, a navigation, and content to inform and instruct._

 <br>

 ### Mapping the structure